 This project is evaluating the impact and cost-effectiveness of some of these interventions, including in drug treatment clinics, needle and syringe programmes, accident and emergency centres, pharmacies, prisons, and homeless hostels or clinics.
-We then plan to undertake modelling to determine the best combination of interventions to sufficiently scale up treatment to reach NHS England’s goal.
+We then plan to undertake modelling to determine the best combination of interventions to scale up treatment sufficiently to reach NHS England’s goal for people who inject drugs..

 To evaluate the impact and cost-effectiveness of case-finding and linkage to treatment interventions for Hepatitis C, and then determine the optimal combination of interventions to scale up to reduce HCV incidence by 90% by 2025 or 2030.